Time off work - overview

 You won’t be paid for the hours you’ve missed unless your contract of employment says so, and you don’t have to make up the time later on.

 Time off for jury service

-If your employer doesn’t want to release you for jury service when you’re called, you might be able to postpone your duty - you’ll still have to do it at a later date.
+Your employer doesn’t have to release you for jury service if it would cause a serious problem for them.
+If this happens you can ask to postpone your duty - you’ll still have to do it at a later date.

-You can try to negotiate with your employer to find a time to do your duty that is better for both of you.
+You can try to negotiate with your employer to find a time to do your duty that's better for both of you.

 Time off for study or training

-If you’re 16 or 17, you’re entitled to take time off work to study or train for a qualification.
+If you’re an employee aged 16 or 17, you’re entitled to take time off work to study or train for a qualification.
 You should be allowed a reasonable amount of time off.
 It should be paid at your normal rate of pay, and doesn’t have to be made up later on.

 If you’re 18 or over, you have the right to paid time off to complete any studies or training begun before you started work.
 If you've been working somewhere with more than 250 employees for more than 26 weeks, you can ask for unpaid time off work to do training.